Seeing Where to Deploy: Metric RGB-Based Traversability Analysis for Aerial-to-Ground Hidden Space Inspection: Abstract

 \section{Abstract}

 Inspection of confined infrastructure such as culverts often requires accessing hidden spaces whose entrances are reachable primarily from elevated viewpoints.
 Aerial–ground cooperation enables a UAV to deploy a compact UGV for interior exploration, but selecting a suitable deployment region from aerial observations requires metric terrain reasoning involving scale ambiguity, reconstruction uncertainty, and terrain semantics.
 We present a metric RGB-based geometric–semantic reconstruction and traversability analysis framework for aerial-to-ground hidden space inspection.
 A feed-forward multi-view RGB reconstruction backbone produces dense geometry, while temporally consistent semantic segmentation yields a 3D semantic map.
-To enable deployment-relevant measurements without LiDAR-based dense mapping, we introduce an embodied motion prior that recovers metric scale by enforcing consistency between predicted camera motion and onboard platform egomotion.
-From the metrically grounded reconstruction, we construct a confidence-aware geometric–semantic traversability map and evaluate candidate deployment zones under explicit reachability constraints.
+To enable deployment-relevant measurements without requiring LiDAR-based dense mapping, we introduce an embodied motion prior that recovers metric scale by aligning predicted camera motion with onboard platform egomotion.
+From the metrically grounded reconstruction, we construct a confidence-aware geometric–semantic traversability map and evaluate candidate deployment zones under reachability constraints.
 Experiments on a tethered UAV–UGV platform demonstrate reliable deployment-zone identification in hidden space scenarios.
+[Project page: \url{https://seoyoung1215.github.io/seeing-where-to-deploy/}]